Samnan/ko3docs/source/application/data-manipulation/index.markdown

 <em>The second parameter to <code>insert()</code> is optional, and if not provided means you are providing values for all fields of a table.</em>

+<em>The return value of <code>insert</code> operation is an array containing the result of the operation, and an auto_increment id value if the insert operation was successful</em>.

 ### Update Queries

 			$user_id = 1;